SourlanD:

 CHAPTER I, Page 1

 2001—I just got home from visiting my new landlord, the reclusive neighbor that I’ll be telling you about.
 This is certainly a beautiful area!
 I don’t think that I could’ve found a place more isolated from society in all of New Jersey.
-A perfect place for someone like me who has such a negative attitude not just toward people but toward life as a whole.
+A perfect place for someone like me who has such a negative attitude, not just toward people but toward life as a whole.
 Mr. Moore and I are a perfect pair to divide the isolation between us.
 A good-natured guy!
-He’d never know how much my feelings warmed towards him when I saw his dark eyes frown so suspiciously under his eyebrows as I drove up, and when his hands buried themselves further into his jacket pockets when I introduced myself.
+He’d never know how much my feelings warmed towards him when I saw his dark eyes frown at me so suspiciously under his eyebrows as I drove up, and when he buried his hands deep into his jacket pockets when I introduced myself.

 “Mr. Moore?”
 I asked.